yuanqing/create-figma-plugin/docs/utilities.md

 ### incrementTotalUseCountAsync( [, key])

-Increments the plugin’s total use count.
+Increments the plugin’s total use count. `key` defaults to `'totalUseCount'`.

 ***Parameters***